fish-shell/fish-shell/CONTRIBUTING.rst

 1. Use as few dependencies as possible - try to use fish's builtins like ``string`` instead of ``grep`` and ``awk``, use ``python`` to read json instead of ``jq`` (because it's already a soft dependency for fish's tools)
-2. If it uses a common unix tool, use posix-compatible invocations - ideally it would work on GNU/Linux, macOS, the BSDs and other systems
+2. If it uses a common unix tool, use POSIX-compatible invocations - ideally it would work on GNU/Linux, macOS, the BSDs and other systems
 3. Option and argument descriptions should be kept short.
    The shorter the description, the more likely it is that fish can use more columns.
 4. Function names should start with ``__fish``, and functions should be kept in the completion file unless they're used elsewhere.